zavalab/ADAM_Documentation/dashboard_edit_model.md

 <h2>Step 1 - Model Type</h2>

 <p>
     Step 1 is where the model type and time basis are defined.
 For a copied model, you should leave the model type and time basis as is.
-Running a model as a mamagement-type model will give different result files than running the model as a design-type model.
+Running a model as a management-type model will give different result files than running the model as a design-type model.
 As a rule of thumb, design-type models have technology candidates whereas management-type models do not.
 </p>

 <img src="Pictures\Dashboard_tutorials\edit_model\step1.png">